VovaMind/KnowledgeBase/2018/happiness.md

 *  See the impact of your generosity on others.
 *  Habe fun in the act of giving.

+Freedom and independence are important goals, food control can be iterpreted as a lack of freedom.

+Post-testing:

+I got 23 from 35 from the same test.

 ## Week 4

 TBD